 \subsection{Multispectral X-ray images and $\bs\Omega$ of varying rank}

-To demonstrate empirically the improvement in run-time obtained by using a low-rank $\bs\Omega$ in the elastic-net penalty, we perform pixelwise classification on multispectral X-ray images, like presented in \citep{einarsson2017foreign}.
-The multispectral X-ray images are scans of food items, where each pixel contains 128 measurements (channels) corresponding to attenuation of X-rays emitted at different wavelengths (See Fig.~ \ref{fig:meat}).
-The measurements in each pixel thus give us a profile for the material positioned at that pixel's location (See Fig.~\ref{fig:profiles}).
+To demonstrate the improvement in run-time obtained by using a low-rank $\bs\Omega$ in the elastic-net penalty, we perform pixelwise classification on multispectral X-ray images, as presented in~\cite{einarsson2017foreign}.
+The multispectral X-ray images are scans of food items, where each pixel contains 128 measurements (channels) corresponding to attenuation of X-rays emitted at different wavelengths (see Figure~\ref{fig:meats}).
+The measurements in each pixel thus give us a profile for the material positioned at that pixel's location (see Figure~\ref{fig:profile}).

-We start by preprocessing the scans similar to \citep{einarsson2017foreign} in order to remove scanning artifacts and normalize the intensities between scans.
+We start by preprocessing the scans as in \cite{einarsson2017foreign} in order to remove scanning artifacts and normalize the intensities between scans.
 We scale the measurements in each pixel by the 95\% quantile of the corresponding 128 measurements instead of the maximum.
 This scaling approach is more robust in the sense that it is less sensitive to outliers compared to using the maximum.
 We create our training data by manually selecting rectangular patches from six scans.
 We have three classes, namely \textit{background}, \textit{minced meat} and \textit{foreign objects}.
 We further subsample the observations to have balanced number of observations, where the class \textit{foreign objects} was under represented.
 In the end we have 521 observations per class, where each observation corresponds to a single pixel.
-This data was used to generate Fig.~\ref{fig:profiles}.
+This data was used to generate Figure~\ref{fig:profile}.
 For training we use 100 samples per class, and the rest is allocated to a final test set.

-This process yields 128 variables per observation, but in order to get more spatially consisted classification, we also include data from the pixels located above, to the right, below and to the left of the observed pixel.
+This process yields 128 variables per observation, but in order to get more spatially consistent classification, we also include data from the pixels located above, to the right, below and to the left of the observed pixel.
 Thus we have $p=5\cdot 128=640$ variables per observation.
 The measurements corresponding to our observation are thus indexed according to spatial and spectral position, i.e., observation $\mathbf{x}_i$ has measurements $x_{ijk}$, where $j\in\{ 0,1,2,3,4 \}$ indicates which pixel the measurement belongs to (\textit{center, above, right, bottom, left}), and $k\in\{1,2,...,128\}$ indicates which channel.